codacy-open-source-projects-scans/rpm/CONTRIBUTING.md

 Pull requests should clearly state if the code is "ready for inclusion" or if further work is needed.
-Proof of concept or request for comment pull requests are fine but need to be labled as such.
+Proof of concept or request for comment pull requests are fine but need to be labeled as such.

 Information about the change should go into the commit message.
 This includes not only what is changed, but also why.
 The commit message needs to